Model Predictive Control via Probabilistic Inference: A Tutorial and Survey: Tutorial on Probabilistic Inference-Based Model Predictive Control

 \subsection{Motivations for Probabilistic Inference-Based MPC}

 When numerical optimization proves infeasible, our remaining option is computationally intensive sampling-based methods.
-The most straightforward approach is random shooting method, \ie, randomly generate a large number of control input samples $\myvec{u}_{0:T-1}$, simulate state trajectories using Eq.~(\ref{eq:dynamics}), compute the cost $J$ for each trajectory via Eq.~(\ref{eq:cost_func}), and select the control input sequence with the minimum cost.
-However, as shown in Fig.~\ref{fig:random_shooting_vs_mppi}, this method suffers from extremely poor sample efficiency and faces the curse of dimensionality, where the required number of samples grows exponentially with input dimensionality.
+The simplest approach is the random shooting method: we sample many candidate control sequences $\myvec{u}_{0:T-1}$, roll out the resulting trajectories using Eq.~(\ref{eq:dynamics}), evaluate each trajectory cost via Eq.~(\ref{eq:cost_func}), and choose the sequence with the lowest cost.
+In its simplest form, random shooting performs a single round of sampling and selection without iterative refinement\footnote{Variants, such as the Cross-Entropy Method (CEM)~\citep{botev2013cross}, improve upon this by iteratively resampling from an updated distribution fitted to the top-performing candidates, but such iterative update procedure increases computational cost.}.

-To overcome the sample efficiency challenges, We therefore introduce a probabilistic inference framework.
-Specifically, as illustrated in Fig.~\ref{fig:overview}, we approximate the probabilistic distribution of optimal control inputs (hereafter referred to as the \emph{optimal control distribution}) using samples and generate control input sequences from this distribution.
-Instead of seeking a single optimal solution from random samples, identifying a distribution with inherent breadth based on samples significantly improves sample efficiency, as shown in Fig.~\ref{fig:random_shooting_vs_mppi}.
-Beyond improved sample efficiency, formulating the problem as distribution optimization offers several additional advantages: \begin{itemize} \item Enables representation of stochastic behavioral variability. \item Consists primarily of parallel independent operations, facilitating straightforward parallelization on CPUs/GPUs. \item Allows end-to-end differentiable implementation using libraries such as PyTorch. \end{itemize} In particular, stochastic behavioral variability is valuable for representing exploration behavior and plays a crucial role in model-based reinforcement learning~\cite{hansen2022temporal,okada2020variational}.
+As shown in Fig.~\ref{fig:random_shooting_vs_mppi}, random shooting is highly sample-inefficient and quickly suffers from the curse of dimensionality: the number of required samples grows exponentially with the input dimension.
+With a fixed computational budget, this means that the probability of finding a near-optimal solution degrades rapidly as dimensionality increases, rather than the problem becoming computationally intractable in a strict sense.